apache/accumulo-website/_docs-2/troubleshooting/tools.md

 the `accumulo.properties` file can be copied, the necessary encryption parameters added, and then the properties file can be passed to the utility with the `-p` argument.

-For example, if using `PerTableCryptoFactory` and the `AESCryptoService`, you would need the following properties in your accumulo.properties file:
+For example, if using `PerTableCryptoServiceFactory` and the `AESCryptoService`, you would need the following properties in your accumulo.properties file:

 ```